en de

 Image credit: The Salt Room in Brighton

-You could hardly be closer to the sea!
-The Salt Room is another place to be for gourmets and anyone looking for exquisite indulgence in a sophisticated ambience in Brighton.
-Here, the flavours of the sea are transformed into culinary masterpieces over an open fire.
-You can then enjoy these with breathtaking views of the seafront and the ruins of West Pier.
+Here, the flavors of the sea are transformed into culinary masterpieces over an open fire.
+You can enjoy these with breathtaking views of the seafront and the ruins of the West Pier.

 This is also the perfect place to eat oysters in Brighton.

-The select and high-quality range of drinks and cocktails is also very classy and perfectly rounds out an enjoyable evening.
+The select, high-quality range of drinks and cocktails is equally classy and perfectly rounds off an enjoyable evening.

 Tip #4: Constantinople Restaurant